Introduction

 Data Types

-This concept of agreement goes beyond what the bytes represent (e.g., that some sequence of four bytes should be interpreted as a little-endian, 32 bit, unsigned integer) and includes the invariants which are implicit for a type in a language.
+This concept of agreement goes beyond what the bytes represent (e.g., that some sequence of four bytes should be interpreted as a little-endian, 32 bit, unsigned integer) and includes the safety and validity invariants of the type.
 These invariants may be due to rules of the language, or due to the specific type itself.
 What makes this difficult is that invariants due to the language may be specified in a reference or spec, but may just be assumed by the compiler authors and otherwise undocumented.
 Invariants due to a specific type may be documented but, especially if they are invariants which users would not usually need to be aware of or are considered implementation details, may not be documented (or only documented in the source code).
 These may still be a concern when writing interop code since C/C++ allows treating data in ways usually forbidden in Rust.

 Invariants due to specific data types can be found in their documentation or source code.
 Invariants due to the kind of data types can be found below and in sub-chapters.
 Rust also has some invariants which apply to all data (or nearly all data), we'll cover those in the next few paragraphs.

-Much of Rust's ABI and invariants are formally undefined and may be subject to change.
-There have been very RFCs which cover this kind of thing, and work is ongoing within the Rust project and in academia to better specify language-wide invariants.
+Much of Rust's ABI and invariants are de jure undefined and may be subject to change.
+There have been several RFCs which cover this kind of thing, and work is ongoing within the Rust project and in academia to better specify language-wide invariants.
 However, there is a large body of code which works today and is unlikely to be broken, so much of this stuff is de facto standardized.

 TODO what does this all mean for doing FFI?